henrylawson/FactoryFriend/README.md

 	});
 ```
 ### Using Templates
-A tempate is simply a class that extends the `IFactoryFriendTemplate`
+A template is simply a class that extends the `IFactoryFriendTemplate`
 interface.
 FactoryFriend searches the assemblies and uses reflection
 to find and load your templates at run time.